About the course

 How to apply

-If you wish to discuss your research proposal, please contact the Director of Studies, Dr Mark Smith.
+If you wish to discuss your research proposal, please contact the Programme Director, Dr Mark Smith.
 However, it is not necessary to contact a potential supervisor or other academic member of staff before you apply.

 The set of documents you should send with your application to this course comprises the following: